Hua-Zhou/aw-area51/README.md

 ```
 NEVER write to this external hard drive.
 For fast computing, copy relevant data to `/mnt/AppRun` (SSD) or `/mnt/Data2` (internal hard drive).

+For researchers in Dr. Hua Zhou's group, UK Biobank data is also available on [Hoffman2 cluster](https://github.com/chris-german/Hoffman2Tutorials) at `/u/project/huas/kose/ukbdata/`.
+You need to apply for permission by emailing to Dr. Hua Zhou first.

 ## Databases

 - MySQL v8 is installed.